Email or Teams

 Earlier today, Microsoft announced that Teams usage reports are now available in the Office 365 Admin Center (Figure 3).
 The new reports detail user activity and a breakdown by devices going back to 3 July 2017, which is probably when Microsoft began gathering the data.
 Interestingly, I see no data for guest user activity and only tenant accounts are listed in the detail.

 Unfortunately, most of my Teams activity is as a guest user in other tenants, so knowing what is happening inside my own (small) tenant is not helpful in this case.

 The email usage reports give us a general feeling of email traffic patterns within a tenant, but because I wanted to look at a selected group of users (just me!), the usage reports are not precise enough for my purpose.
 One way of probing deeper is to download the usage data from Office 365 and use Excel to slice and dice it as you wish.
-Alternatively, you can use one of the ISV reporting products available for Office 365, Because I know it best, I used Quadrotech’s Radar Reporting to examine my personal traffic pattern.
+Alternatively, you can use one of the ISV reporting products available for Office 365, Because I know it best, I used Quadrotech’s Office 365 reporting tool to examine my personal traffic pattern.